Main Content

 Active Listings

-Elevated Living in Highland Park
+Highland Park Living

 Located in Northeast Los Angeles, Highland Park is recognized for its historic neighborhoods, artistic character, hillside streets, and strong local identity.
 Positioned near Pasadena, Eagle Rock, Downtown Los Angeles, and Glendale, Highland Park offers a connected lifestyle with access to dining, shopping, entertainment, outdoor recreation, and major employment centers throughout Los Angeles.